-What is the Patient Flow Partnership?
+What was the Patient Flow Partnership?

 Better Care Victoria’s Partnership methodology is a sharing-focussed learning system, where health services are given opportunities to convene regularly, sharing their experiences and lessons learned.
 Funding is provided to all partnership services to support recruitment of a full time Project Lead for the 12 month period.
 Mentoring and capability development is provided by three industry coaches – experts in improvement methodology and project management – who are employed full time to work directly with health services for the duration of the Partnership.